gomesdigital/airplonk/README.md

 Note: Use 'bash airplonk' to run if you don't have root permission.

 #### Windows & Otherwise
 Clone this project.
-The 'airplonk' file contains all the neccesarry logic and the man page is at doc/airplonk.1 - move them where you need them.
+The 'airplonk' file contains all the logic and the man page is called 'airplonk.1' - move them where you need them.

 ## Demo